Atlantic 21-class lifeboat: Description

 The Atlantic 21 can be launched from a davit, carriage or floating boathouse depending on the location of the station and the available facilities.

 The lifeboat is a rigid inflatable boat (RIB), with the hull constructed of Fibre-reinforced plastic, subdivided into water-tight compartments, and manufactured at Halmatic Ltd. of Havant.
-The boats are then fitted out at the RNLI Inshore Lifeboat Centre in at East Cowes, Isle of Wight.
+The boats are then fitted out at the RNLI Inshore Lifeboat Centre at East Cowes, Isle of Wight.
 A roll-bar is fitted above the engines, which carries an inflatable air-bag for self-righting, which can be inflated by a crew-member from a gas bottle should the boat capsize.

 The boat carries a variety of equipment which includes two VHF radios, first aid kit and oxygen, GPS navigation system, night vision equipment, self-righting system, anchor and various warps, toolkit, towing system, illuminating and distress pyrotechnics, spotlight, torches.

+All of the following fleet details are referenced to the 2026 Lifeboat Enthusiast Society Handbook, with information retrieved directly from RNLI records.